-At the 2012 Annual Meeting of Stockholders, the stockholders indicated their preference that the Company solicit a non-binding advisory vote on the compensation of the named executive officers, commonly referred to as a "say-on-pay" vote," every year.
+At the 2012 Annual Meeting of Stockholders, the stockholders indicated their preference that the Company solicit a non-binding advisory vote on the compensation of the named executive officers, commonly referred to as a "say-on-pay vote," every year.
 The Board has adopted a policy that is consistent with that preference.

 This vote is not intended to address any specific item of compensation, but rather the overall compensation of the Company's named executive officers and the philosophy, policies and practices described in this proxy statement.
-The compensation of the Company's named executive officers subject to the vote is disclosed in the Compensation Discussion and Analysis, the compensation tables, and the related narrative disclosure contained in this proxy statement.
-As discussed in those disclosures, the Company believes that its compensation policies and decisions are consistent with the Company's strategic compensation and retention needs and designed to align its executive officers' compensation with the Company's business objectives and the interests of its stockholders, to incentivize and reward its executive officers for the Company's success and to reflect the teamwork philosophy of its executive management team.
+The compensation of the Company's named executive officers subject to the vote is disclosed in the Compensation Discussion and Analysis, the compensation tables and the related narrative disclosure contained in this proxy statement.
+As discussed in those disclosures, the Company believes that its compensation policies and decisions are consistent with the Company's strategic compensation and retention needs.
+Further, the Company's compensation policies and decisions are designed to align its executive officers' compensation with the Company's business objectives and the interests of its stockholders, to incentivize and reward its executive officers for the Company's success and to promote teamwork within the Company's executive management team.
 Compensation of the Company's named executive officers is designed to enable the Company to attract and retain talented and experienced executives to lead the Company successfully in a competitive environment.